tryingsomestuff/Morph/README.md

 <img src="https://github.com/tryingsomestuff/Morph/blob/main/demo/video_output.gif" width="350">
 </p>

+## Troubleshooting

+A lot of things can go wrong in the process.
+Here are some possible issue :
+- the detector cannot find a face on the picture (`NoFaceFound` exception) : maybe the face it not exactly front oriented or too rotated in the picture.
+You can try to edit the picture to make the face well oriented and crop the picture by yourself
+- the detector finds more than one person (`MoreThanOneFaceFound` exception) : if there are more than one person on the picture, for now, the algorithm will fail.
+This is work in progress ...
+- any other issue (out of bound, ffmpeg issue, ...) : try to use a simpler picture, with a uniform background.

 # Credits

 This little tool is more or less a rewrite of https://github.com/provostm/face-morphing-multiple-images as a way to learn a bit about dlib.